sklbz/Worserfish/README.md

 make -j profile-build
 ```

-Detailed compilation instructions for all platforms can be found in our
+Detailed compilation instructions for all platforms can be found in the Stockfish
 [documentation][wiki-compile-link].
-Our wiki also has information about
+Their wiki also has information about
-the [UCI commands][wiki-uci-link] supported by Stockfish.
+the [UCI commands][wiki-uci-link] supported by Worserfish.

 ## Terms of use

-Stockfish is free and distributed under the
+Worserfish is free and distributed under the
 [**GNU General Public License version 3**][license-link] (GPL v3).
 Essentially,
 this means you are free to do almost exactly what you want with the program,
 including distributing it among your friends, making it available for download